serverless-components/knative/README.md

 For the [OpenShift](https://www.openshift.com/) mode, you must have [OpenShift Serverless](https://www.openshift.com/learn/topics/serverless) installed on the cluster.
 OpenShift Serverless can be easily installed with the help of the Operator Catalog.
 Otherwise, there are no requirements except of course that you have access to the OpenShift cluster.
-Authentication is done via a token that you can obtain with `oc whoami --service-token` while being connected to the cluster.
+Authentication is done via a token that you can obtain with `oc whoami --show-token` while being connected to the cluster.

 ## Configuration